aws/aws-sdk-ruby/README.md

   HTTP scheme, e.g. "http://localhost:3000", instead of "localhost:3000".
   Please note, this should only be done for testing.
 Normally you only need to configure a `:region`.

-In future versions, backwards incompatible API updates will be surfaced in their own module and client class to ensure users are not broken by API updates.

 ### 2.0.0.rc11 Upgrading Notes